 “This is a very large storm, so you’re going to see tropical weather that’s going to extend hundreds of miles away from the center of the storm,” DeSantis said during a press conference Thursday morning.

 “As we anticipate the arrival of Hurricane Helene, we are praying for all those who are in the storm’s path,” said Send Relief President Bryant Wright.
-“Hundreds of volunteers with Southern Baptist Disaster Relief will begin pouring into the affected areas as soon as it is safe to do so, and Send Relief stands ready to provide the supplies and other resources they will need to bring tangible help as they also proclaim the eternal hope of the Gospel.”
+“Hundreds of volunteers with Southern Baptist Disaster Relief will begin pouring into the affected areas as soon as it is safe to do so, and Send Relief stands ready to provide the supplies and other resources they will need to bring tangible help as they also proclaim the eternal hope of the gospel.”

 SBDR volunteers from across the U.S. deployed as Hurricane Francine struck Louisiana earlier this month, and Hurricane Debby made landfall in this same region of Florida on Aug.
 5 as a Category 1 storm.